llvm/llvm-iwg/RFC_drafts/RFCs_on_static_analysis.md

 * There is a huge pile of findings in the code base today and it is a lot of effort to reduce these.
 * We will most likely never actually get to zero.
+* We might find false-positives that are really hard to fix properly.
 * Refactorings to (internal) APIs might break downstream users.

 ## RFC 4: Set up a static analysis dashboard